NixonSchool/CyberIOT/README.md

 For pycharm users, ensure that you've configured you server properly, else the project won't work.

 Ensure python is well installed and added to path on your main computer.
 And django is installed too.
-Then you can enter pycharm and configure the server in settings.
+Then you can load pycharm and configure the server in settings.

 ![image](https://github.com/user-attachments/assets/9c3cd3af-24d8-4b2a-a650-fdf16f7b31fd)